dBi to dBm Calculator

 In the event that the antenna gain is specified to be 10 dBi, the max output power is limited to only +18 dBm.

 As the antenna gain increases, the amount of radiated power in a particular direction increases.
 The antenna beam becomes more focused.
-For a fixed EIRP this translates to a requirement to reduce the transmitter power to keep within FCC limits.
+For a fixed EIRP, this requires a reduction in the transmitter power to keep within FCC limits.

 An antenna’s dBi value is a measure of its gain compared to a an isotropic antenna.
 Isotropic antennas radiate signal equally in all directions.
 An antenna with a higher dBi value has more gain than an antenna with a lower dBi value.